Ps-budd/Traffic-Bolt/README.md

 ![Pipeline](https://github.com/Ps-budd/Traffic-Bolt/blob/master/Images/Architecture.JPG)

 Pipeline Consists of various modules:
-1: Amazon S3
+1: Amazon S3 <br>
-2: Spark
+2: Spark <br>
-3: Amazon Redshift
+3: Amazon Redshift <br>
-4: Tableau
+4: Tableau<br>

-# ETL Flow
+# Pipeline flow
 1: Data Collected from the API is moved to landing zone s3 buckets.  <br>
 2: ETL job has s3 module which copies data from landing zone to working zone- Spark  <br>
-3: Once the data is moved to working zone, spark job is triggered which reads the data from S3 and apply transformation and dothe necessary processing.  <br>
+3: Once the data is moved to working zone, spark job is triggered which reads the data from S3 and apply transformation and do the necessary processing.  <br>
 4: processed data is put back to s3 buckets.  <br>
 5: ETL jobs picks up data from processed zone and stages it into the Redshift staging tables.  <br>
 6: Tableau reads data from redshift and shows the dashboards. <br>